 - Now it is time to loosen the engine wiring harness so the idle control valve can be removed from the manifold.
 Start by removing the top two T40 torx bolts.

 - Next move down the wiring harness and remove the 10mm bolt using a nut driver or socket and wrench.

 - Next, the bottom throttle body mounting bolt must be removed.
 Use a 10mm socket wrench with extension.

 - Finally, remove the 10mm bolt anchoring the engine wiring harness to the idle control valve.

 - Grasp the idle control valve and pull it out of the intake manifold.

-- Locate the idle air valve rubber grommet and remove with a pair of long reach needle nose pliers.
+- Locate the idle control valve rubber grommet and remove with a pair of long reach needle nose pliers.

 - Remove the idle control valve mount by sliding the valve out of the rubber retaining sleeve.
 Note the position of the valve in the mount during reassembly.

-BMW E46 rough idle repair reassembly – simply follow steps 1 through 20 in reverse order.
-Make sure the idle control valve grommet is correctly seated in the intake manifold so you have a nice tight fit with no leaks.
+- Reassemble the vehicle using a new idle control valve, DISA valve and rubber grommet.
+Make sure the new idle control valve grommet is correctly seated in the intake manifold so you have a nice tight fit with no leaks.